gireeshkbogu/LAAD/README.md

 ```

 ### COVID-19 timeline graphic
 COVID-19 virus exposure, symptom onset and testing (1).
 Viral shedding begins 5-6 days before symptom onset  in COVID-19 cases and continues for 21 days;  and peaks at 2 days before and 1 day after symptom onset (4).
+Asymptomatic patients viral load was similar to that in symptomatic patients (5).

 There are exceptions like 70 days of virial shredding in asymptomatic and immunnocompromised 71 old women (3).